19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 12\.
 All fees for the issue of a warrant under section 30 of the Road Traffic Act and all fees for the towing and transportation of vehicles seized under such warrant.

 13\.
-All fees for the replacement of a licence, permit, certificate or a registration book or card issued under those provisions of the Road Traffic Act, or any rules made thereunder, for which the Minister for Communications has been charged with responsibility .
+All fees for the replacement of a licence, permit, certificate or a registration book or card issued under those provisions of the Road Traffic Act, or any rules made thereunder, which falls under the purview of the Minister charged with the responsibility for transport.

 14\.
 All fees for furnishing a copy of or an extract from a vocational licence or for conducting a search or furnishing a copy of an extract from any register relating to a motor vehicle.

 15\.
-All fees for the grant of an exemption under section 142 of the Road Traffic Act [Cap.
-276].
+All fees for the grant of an exemption under section 142 of the Road Traffic Act (Cap.
+276).

 16. All security deposits for the issue of a general licence forfeited under the Road Traffic (Motor Vehicles, Registration and Licensing) Rules.